engula/engula/docs/design.md

 #### Execution

-The leader compute unit is responsible to process client commands for the shards it manages.
+The compute unit is responsible to process client commands for the shard it manages.
 The command execution flow is as follow:

 ![Compute Architecture](images/20210808-compute-architecture.drawio.svg)

+The leader compute unit is responsible to process all write commands.
-To handle writes, the compute unit replicates the updates to journal units of the corresponding shard.
+To process writes, the leader compute unit replicates updates to the corresponding journal.
-Then updates are applied to the memtable and forwarded to followers for fast fail-over.
+Then the updates are applied to the memtable and forwarded to followers for fast fail-over.
-When the size of the memtable reaches a threshold, the memtable is flushed to the storage and a memtable is created.
+When the size of the memtable reaches a threshold, the memtable is flushed to the storage and a new memtable is created.

+All compute units with up-to-date data can process read commands.
-To handle reads, the compute unit merges updates in the write buffer with data from the local cache or the remote storage.
+To process reads, the compute unit merges updates in the memtable with the local cache or the remote storage to construct the required data.
-The compute unit queries data from the local cache first.
+The compute unit queries the local cache first.
-If the required data is not in the local cache, the compute unit reads from the remote storage instead and then fills the local cache.
+On cache misses, the compute unit reads from the remote storage instead and then fills the local cache.
-Followers can also serve as read replicas to share read traffics.
+Followers can serve as read replicas to share read traffics with the leader.
+When a follower processes reads, it is possible that it doesn't has the latest data to serve.
+In this case, the follower need to wait for the latest updates from the leader.

+The compute unit also handles distributed transactions.
+The default isolation level is snapshot isolation.
+More strict isolation levels are possible, but for most web-scale applications, snapshot isolation should be good enough.
+Engula implements a two-phase commit protocol that orders transactions with hybrid logical clocks.
+The details about the implementation will be described in another document.

 To further improve performance, the following optimizations can be introduced:

-- Introduce a dedicated cache tier to address read hotspots.
+- Add another level of cache on top of the compute unit to address read hotspots.
 - Aggregate concurrent commands of a single record and execute them at once to deal with single-point hotspots.

-#### Transaction

-**TODO: transaction**

-Engula supports causal snapshot isolation.

-More strict isolation levels are possible, but for most web-scale applications, causal snapshot isolation should be good enough.